Course Outline

 Machine Translated

-Good level of labs
+Good lab level

 Marek Kardasinski - INTEL TECHNOLOGY POLAND SP Z O O